kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 The 24 models can be categorized based on their configurations:

-1- Hardware Type:
+Hardware Type:
    * 12 models were trained on CPU platform.
    * 12 models were trained on TPU platform.

-2- Pretrained Model:
+Pretrained Model:
    * 8 models were based on the ResNet18 architecture.
    * 8 models were based on the VGG16 architecture.
    * 8 models were based on the MobileNet-V3 architecture.

-3- Classifier Head:
+Classifier Head:
    * 12 models had a single linear layer as the classifier head.
    * 12 models had multiple linear layers as the classifier head.

-4- Optimization Algorithm:
+Optimization Algorithm:
    * 12 models used the Adam optimizer algorithm.
    * 12 models used the SGD optimizer algorithm.

-## Folders:
+## Folders

 * `dataset`: Contains the dataset used for the gel project image classification.
 It contains a collection of gel electrophoresis images that were labeled and organized into two subfolders based on their class (gel, not_gel).

 * `test_images`: Contains Contains separate gel electrophoresis images used for evaluating the trained models.
 These images were not included in the training dataset.

-## Files:
+## Files

-The project contains 4 core Python script files that work together to build, train and evaluate the deep learning models for the task of classifying gel electrophoresis images:
+The project contains 4 core Python script files that work together to efficiently build, tune and evaluate various deep learning models on this image classification benchmark in a structured, comparable manner:

 * `utils.py`: Contains utility functions used throughout the project.
 It includes data transformation functions for training, validation, and testing, as well as functions for training and validating the model, saving plots of the training progress, and saving the results to a CSV file.